10 graves of kidnapped victims discovered in Benue – The Sun Nigeria

 Rose Ejembi, Makurdi

-At least ten graves of kidnapped victims who were allegedly murdered by their abductors after collecting ransom from their families have reportedly been discovered in Gbatse, Usongo Local Government area of Benue State.
+At least 10 graves of kidnapped victims who were allegedly murdered by their abductors after collecting ransom from their families have been discovered in Gbatse, Usongo Local Government area of Benue State.

-The graves, according to sources from the area, were discovered behind a kidnapper’s house where a combined team of Joint Military/Paramilitary Operation Zenda and local vigilance group were trying to exhume the corpses.
+The graves, according to sources from the area, were discovered behind a kidnapper’s house where a combined team of joint military/paramilitary Operation Zenda and local vigilante group were trying to exhume the corpses.

-Although, details of the operation were still sketchy at the time of filing this report, sources said about five bodies had been exhumed so far and identified by the relations of the dead.
+Although details of the operation was still sketchy at the time of filing this report, sources said about five bodies have been exhumed so far and identified by relations of the dead.

 But our correspondent reliably gathered that the state police command would soon parade the suspected kidnappers.